 As noted above, the market in which the charity operates is becoming increasingly challenging.
-In the face of the Covid19 environment and national and ongoing social care recruitment and retention challenge, the Society had agreed a deficit budget for 2022-23.
-We currently see no need to review service provision.
+In the face of the national and ongoing social care recruitment and retention challenge, the Society has agreed a deficit budget for 2023-24.
+We currently see no need to review service provision at present.
 While the financial position is satisfactory, planning for future years with ongoing pressures to statutory funding is extremely difficult.